Farama-Foundation/stable-retro/docs/getting_started.rst

 See the section :ref:`development` if you want to build Stable Retro yourself (this is only useful if you want to change the C++ code, not required to integrate new games).

-Create a Gymnasium Environment
+Create a Retro Environment
 --------------------------------------

-After installing you can now create a `Gymnasium <https://github.com/Farama-Foundation/Gymnasium/>`_ environment in Python:
+After installing you can now create a `Gymnasium <https://gymnasium.farama.org/>`_ environment in Python:

 .. code-block:: python